Ellen Adarna

-Ellen Meriam Go Adarna-Ramsay (born April 2, 1988) is a Filipino actress, model, and former internet celebrity.
-Her family owns various hotels, condominiums and Queensland, a chain of motels in Cebu, Manila and Davao.
-They also own a temple in honor of her late grandmother.
+Ellen Meriam Go Adarna-Ramsay (born April 2, 1988) is a Filipino former actress, model, and former internet celebrity.
+Her family owns various hotels, condominiums and Queensland and Madonna, a chain of motels in Cebu, Manila and Davao.
+They also own a temple in honor of her late grandmother (Temple Of Leah).
 A Gravure model, Adarna has appeared in various magazine covers in the Philippines, such as Candy, FHM, Esquire, UNO, Preview, Speed and Women's Health.

 Early life

 Adarna is the eldest of five siblings.
 She completed her primary and secondary education at the premier, all-girls' Catholic school Saint Theresa's College of Cebu.
 Adarna took up Business Administration, but dropped out in her sophomore year.
 As a teenager, she graced the covers of Candy magazine for 2005 and 2006.
 Adarna briefly worked as a secretary at her dad's company before leaving Cebu for Manila, to pursue a career in the limelight.

 Career

 Career beginnings and GMA Network: 2010–2013

 Adarna made her acting debut through the Philippine television's longest-running gag show, Bubble Gang, where she appeared as a regular until 2013.
 The series was well received from the public and garnered several awards, including Best Gag Television series.
 Meanwhile, in the film industry, she made her first appearance by starring in Si Agimat at si Enteng Kabisote (2010), playing only a minor role.
 Her career then went into expansion after she became part of the cast of Captain Barbell (2011) opposite Richard Gutierrez and Jillian Ward.
 Shortly after Captain Barbell, Adarna became part of Survivor Philippines: Celebrity Doubles Showdown (2011).
 She starred as herself and one of the Castaways of the series.
 She also made a cameo in the teen-oriented comedy drama film, Tween Academy: Class of 2012 (2011).
 The film was produced by GMA Films, and Adarna starred alongside Barbie Forteza, Bea Binene, Jake Vargas, and the likes.

 She became part of the fantasy television series Alice Bungisngis and her Wonder Walis, in 2012, reuniting with her Tween Academy: Class of 2012 co-stars Derrick Monasterio and Lexi Fernandez.
 Adarna once again played a minor role in the film Boy Pick-Up: The Movie (2012), as one of the bombshells.
 After Alice Bungisngis and her Wonder Walis, she played a celestial clairvoyant in the primetime historical-cultural epic drama television series Indio (2013), playing a supporting character named Dalikmata.
 After portraying several supporting and minor roles in movies, Adarna played the title role in the indie film, Ang Tag-Araw ni Twinkle.
 She continued to take on a supporting role in the horror-themed movie Basement (2014), a film starring Betong Sumaya.